mentionapp/apns.go/README.md

 #### Running apnsclient and apnscli binaries

+Note: `apnsclient` and `apnscli` use a local RabbitMQ server to communicate.
+Install it to get them work: [RabbitMQ](http://www.rabbitmq.com/)

 Open a terminal, go to the apnsclient directory, get the binary dependencies and build it
 ```
 $ cd $GOPATH/src/github.com/gsempe/apns/apnsclient